-On December 13, 2018, Legacy PCT entered into a strategic alliance agreement with Nestle Ltd. ("Nestle"), which expires on December 31, 2023.
+On December 13, 2018, Legacy PCT entered into a strategic alliance agreement with Nestec Ltd. ("Nestle"), which expires on December 31, 2023.
 Upon execution of the agreement, Nestle committed to provide \$1.0 million to Legacy PCT to fund further research and development efforts.
 The funding provided by Nestle may be convertible, in whole or in part, into a prepaid product purchase arrangement at Nestle's option, upon the time of product delivery beginning in 2020.
 Additionally, because the research and development efforts were not successful as of December 31, 2020, up to 50% of the funding may be convertible into a 5-year term loan obligation, payable to Nestle at an interest rate equivalent to the U.S. prime rate.
 As of the issuance of these statements, Nestlé has not elected to convert any funding into a term loan.

 Legacy PCT received the funding from Nestle on January 8, 2019.
-The Company has recorded \$1.0 million as a deferred research and development obligation within other noncurrent liabilities in the condensed consolidated balance sheets as of September 30, 2021 and December 31, 2020.
+The Company has recorded \$ 1.0 million as a Deferred research and development obligation as of June 30, 2021 and December 31, 2020.
 Recognition related to the funding received will be deferred until it is probable that Nestle will not exercise their option.
 If the prepaid product purchase option is exercised, the obligation will be recognized as an adjustment to the transaction price of future product sales (e.g., net revenue presentation).
 If the option is not exercised, or in the case of development efforts not being successful, any amounts not converted to a loan obligation will be recognized as a reduction to research and development costs.